When trying to prevent illness and prevent disease you can use immune booster supplements to help.

 - Fermented teas like oolong or Pu erh

 Do you dislike all fermented foods?
-A good place to start is by adding a probiotic supplement like this one.
-It also contains prebiotics and digestive enzymes to support your immunity.
+A good place to start is by adding a probiotic supplement.

-Protein is a critical building block for intestinal cells and for your immune cells.
-Now is not a time to skimp on protein [R].
+Protein is a critical building block for immune cells and intestinal cells.

 Humans have long turned to spices and herbs for their immune system benefits.